 By Alissa Sheppard

 Alissa Sheppard is a senior majoring in communication.
-You may email her at firstname.lastname@example.org.
+You may contact her at email@example.com.